corda/corda/README.md

 only valid for process=compile builds.
 Note that you may need to specify both build-arch=x86_64 and arch=x86_64 on 64-bit systems where "uname -m" prints "i386".
     * _default:_ false

-  * `heapdump` - if true, implement avian.Machine.dumpHeap(String),
-which, when called, will generate a snapshot of the heap in a simple, ad-hoc format for memory profiling purposes.
-See heapdump.cpp for details.
-    * _default:_ false

   * `tails` - if true, optimize each tail call by replacing the caller's